 On August 16, 2022, BVRT, a majority owned subsidiary of Texas Water, through BVRT's wholly owned subsidiary, Camino Real Utility (Camino Real), entered into a long-term water supply agreement with the Guadalupe Blanco River Authority (GBRA).
 The Company has provided a limited guarantee to GBRA for agreed upon obligations.
 GBRA is a water conservation and reclamation district established by the Texas Legislature that oversees water resources for 10 counties.
 Under the terms of the agreement with GBRA, Camino Real is contracted to receive up to 2,419 acre-feet of potable water annually.
 The GBRA agreement involves four off-takers, including Camino Real.
 GBRA plans to extend a potable water pipeline from the City of Lockhart to the City of Mustang Ridge and surrounding areas.
 Camino Real is contracted to be the utility service provider in this area of the Austin metropolitan region and to provide potable water, recycled water, and wastewater services to portions of the City of Mustang Ridge and surrounding areas.
 In 2022, Camino Real committed \$21.5 million for its share of the cost of the pipeline project.
-As of June 30, 2024, this committed cash has not been transferred to GBRA and is classified as part of restricted cash on the unaudited Condensed Consolidated Balance Sheets.
-The Company currently expects the committed cash to be transferred to GBRA before the end of 2024.
+In 2023, Camino Real committed an additional \$22.3 million for its share of the cost of the pipeline project.
+As of September 30, 2024, this committed cash has not been transferred to GBRA and is classified as part of restricted cash on the unaudited Condensed Consolidated Balance Sheets.
+The Company currently expects the committed cash to be transferred to GBRA during the first half of 2025.